-I highly recommend making this right now and having it ready to go just in case you get that stuffy nose.
-Who wants to be making a remedy when they're already sick!
-Be prepared, people!
+I highly recommend making this decongestant drink right now and having it ready to go just in case you get that stuffy nose.
+Who wants to be making a remedy when they're already sick?
+Be prepared, my friends!

 Why Not Just Buy an Over the Counter Decongestant?

 Well, first off, OTC decongestants are often extremely addicting.
 Years ago I had a good friend who had taken Afrin so much (daily) that he HAD to take it or he seriously could not breathe, especially from his nose.
 He couldn't even tell if he was well or not.
 This is NOT a good situation.

 Plus, these chemical mixtures are often filled with toxins!
 Why put unpronounceable chemicals into your body or your kids' little bodies when you can make your own decongestant with ingredients you know and understand?
 PLUS, it's a TON cheaper to make decongestant yourself, takes just a few minutes, it's actually pretty tasty, and best of all: It works!

 A NOTE about the spices & herbs used: If I'm not using fresh herbs I grow or buy organic, I get my herbs and culinary spices from Starwest Botanicals.
 I purchase from Starwest because I get super high quality herbs/spices at bulk prices.
 The shipping is fast, too.
 These herbs & spices are WAY better (higher quality, fresher, & more choices) than grocery store spices, which may have been sitting around for years and are not nearly as potent.
 Just a tip to save you some money and help you get the BEST quality.